wrode/Blog/_posts/2016-08-06-Blockchain.md

 Should i emphasize the importance of the word state?
 -->

-Instead of the central authority owning a single document that captures the agreed upon state, everyone who wants to document the agreed upon state is allowed to do so<!--for public blockchains-->.
+Instead of the central authority owning a single document that captures the agreed upon state of something, everyone who wants to document the agreed upon state is allowed to do so<!--for public blockchains-->.
 Let us call the people who wants to take part in documenting the state **Peeps**.
+All the peeps will own their own document which describes the agreed upon state.

 ![Peeps]({{ site.url }}/assets/images/Peeps.png)